jointag/JTProximitySDK-Android/README.md

 When the application user interacts with a custom-action notification, the `onCustomAction` method is invoked by passing a `payload` string object.

-Since the `CustomActionListener` object is retained by `ProximitySDK`, remember to remove the listener when the owning instance is being deallocated to avoid unwanted retaining or NullPointerException.
-It is therefore good practice to use a long-life object as CustomActionListener, such as the Application object.
+> :warning: **Note**: No activity is launched by default, and the application is
+> not automatically brought to the foreground.
+It is up to you to decide whether
+> to launch an activity in response to receiving the custom event.

+> Furthermore make sure you are adding your CustomActionListener in the
+> `onCreate()` method of your Application class, otherwise you will likely loose
+> the custom event.

 ### Programmatically Disable Advertising